The Complete Guide to Niue

 By far Niue’s largest accommodation, the Scenic Matavai Resort is a four-star resort with a pool, restaurant and evening entertainment.
 The main resort has international hotel-standard rooms, while the Scenic Matavai Villas & Apartments offer self-catering facilities and its own pool.
 Note that the villas and apartments are approximately a kilometre away from the main resort.
 Find out more about the resort in the 10 Best Hotels & Resorts in Niue.

-Cottage Complexes / Motels
+Cottage Complexes

-Guesthouses / Lodges
+Guesthouses

-An affordable accommodation option in Niue, guesthouses and lodges are typically one large home renovated into a B&B-style accommodation.
+An affordable accommodation option in Niue, guesthouses are typically one large home renovated into a B&B-style accommodation.
 Expect private guest rooms, some with ensuites, as well as shared facilities, such as a kitchen, lounge and bathroom.
 See what else to expect in How to Pick the Right Guesthouse in Niue for You and check out our top picks in the 10 Best Guesthouses in Niue.

 Holiday Homes